Are you aiming for the stars?

 Achieving ACCA's introductory and intermediate certificates and diploma can be an access route to the ACCA Qualification.
 You will need to do this if you want to work towards becoming an ACCA member - a Chartered Certified Accountant.

-- The FAB/F1, FMA/F2, FFA/F3 exams form the first part of the ACCA Qualification, the Knowledge Module of the Fundamentals Level.
-So if you've already achieved the ACCA Diploma in Accounting and Business you can start at the Skills Module.
+- The Accountant in Business (AB)/FAB, Management Accounting (MA)/FMA and Financial Accounting (FA)/FFA exams form the first part of the ACCA Qualification, the Applied Knowledge level.
+So if you've already achieved the ACCA Diploma in Accounting and Business you can start at the Applied Skills level.

-- There is a total of 14 exams, an ethics module and three years practical experience in a relevant role to qualify.
+- There is a total of 13 exams, an Ethics and Professional Skills Module and three years practical experience in a relevant role to qualify.

 Find out more about the ACCA Qualification.